To submit a nonprofit listing:

 Second and fourth Tuesdays: Open kiln-formed glass workshops.
 2-4 p.m.
 Held at the Placitas Community Center.
 867-1396.

-Third Tuesdays: Eastern Sandoval County Arroyo Flood Control Authority (ESCAFCA).
+Third Tuesdays: Eastern Sandoval County Arroyo Flood Control Authority (ESCAFCA) meeting.
 6 p.m.
 Held in the Town of Bernalillo Council Chambers.
 Persons wishing to be on the agenda or persons with disabilities who need accommodations should call 771-7110 by the first Tuesday.
 Board meeting agenda is posted on the ESCAFCA website (escafca.com) and at the front desk of the Town Hall by Friday preceding the meeting.

 Third Tuesdays: Sandia Vista Amateur Radio Club.
 7 p.m.
 Help provide emergency communications in Placitas.
 Become a “HAM” radio operator.
 We will help you get your FCC license.
 Visitors welcome.
 Held at the Placitas Fire Station No. 41, Hwy 165, near the Library. www.lasplacitas.org/svarc.